 Section 404 permit application and the Corps has issued a notice that it intends to issue the permit.
 The elevation process and the 404(c) process are separate processes, and there is no requirement that EPA attempt to resolve disagreements with the Corps through

-EPA Section 404(c) regulations

-EPA Section 404(c) fact sheet

-Chronology of EPA Section 404(c) actions
+Resources EPA Section 404(c) regulations EPA Section 404(c) fact sheet Chronology of EPA Section 404(c) actions formal elevation before commencing the 404(c) process.

-Section 404(c) Process